-- You should automatically be given the right to a refund if you booked a package holiday or a UK, European flight.
-However, check if you’re booking counts as the UK or European flight by visiting the citizen’s advice website.
+- You should automatically be given the right to a refund if you booked a package holiday or a flight from/to the UK or Europe.
+However, check if your booking counts as a UK or European flight by visiting the citizen’s advice website.

 - The majority of cancelled flights fall under flight delay rules (now written into UK law).
 These entitle you to a refund for the cancelled flight or an alternative flight to your destination.
 Decide which option you prefer and act quickly to receive it.

 - Remember that you’re legally entitled to a full cash refund.
-Don’t let a firm force you to take an alternative form of refund.
-Especially if you don’t wish to receive it.
+Don’t let a firm force you to take an alternative form of refund if it is not your preference.

 What is Coronavirus Travel Insurance?

-Despite the pandemic, Free Spirit has continued to innovate and can offer extended COVID-19 cover that will protect you, if you have to cancel your trip, due to being taken ill with or testing positive for COVID-19.
+Despite the pandemic, Free Spirit has continued to innovate.
+We can offer extended COVID-19 cover that will protect you if you have to cancel your trip due to being taken ill with or testing positive for COVID-19.

 Free Spirit Coronavirus Cover includes: